-Many of our readers are interested in learning programming online.
+Many of our readers are interested in learning to program online.
 Many of them requested me to guide them to it.
 There are so many websites on the internet that can help you to learn coding.
 But, you may get confused to select any particular website.
-Of course, there’s still a bit of struggle looking for quality content.
+Of course, there’s still a bit of a struggle looking for quality content.
 You have to filter through garbage and find what suits you best.
 Fortunately, I am happy to be doing that for you.
 Here’s a list of 5 quality websites that can get you up to speed on your programming skills.

 Best websites to learn Programming